Elle-Máijá Tailfeathers: A Red Girl's Reasoning

 A Red Girl's Reasoning (2012) is a short film that was created in response to the growing numbers of missing and murdered Indigenous women in Canada.
-This film centres around a survivor of sexual assault and her quest to bring justice to the attackers of her fellow women.
-While originally a short film, it is currently in the process of expanding into a feature film.
-This film was the winner of the 2012 Vancouver Crazy8s Competition, where filmmakers were challenged to create a film in under eight days.
+This film centres around a survivor of sexual assault and her quest to bring justice to the perpetrators of violence against Indigenous women.
+The film was the winner of the 2012 Vancouver Crazy8s Competition, where filmmakers were challenged to create a film in under eight days.

 Rebel (Bihttoš)

-Rebel (Bihttoš) is an experimental and unconventional documentary where a young woman (Tailfeathers) explores her complex "relationship with her father through an examination of family photos and the family lore surrounding her parents’ courtship and marriage."
-Bihttoš combines "animation, re-enactments, and archival photos, [and] delves into the dissolution of her parents' mythic love story and how it has coloured her perception of love in her adult life."
+Rebel (Bihttoš) is an experimental documentary where a young woman (played by Tailfeathers) explores her complex "relationship with her father through an examination of family photos and the family lore surrounding her parents’ courtship and marriage."
+Bihttoš combines "animation, re-enactments, and archival photos."

-Bihttoš first screened at the imagineNATIVE film festival in 2014.
+Bihttoš first screened at the imagineNATIVE Film and Media Arts Festival in 2014.

 cəsnaʔəm, the city before the city

-cəsnaʔəm, the city before the city (2017) is a feature film on the history of the land in the area which is now known as Vancouver.
-Made in partnership with Musqueam First Nation, the film was part of a larger exhibition put on in partnership with the Museum of Anthropology at UBC, the Museum of Vancouver and the Musqueam Cultural Centre.
+cəsnaʔəm, the city before the city (2017) is a feature film on the history of the land now known as Vancouver.
+Made in partnership with Musqueam First Nation, the film was part of a larger exhibition in partnership with the Museum of Anthropology at UBC, the Museum of Vancouver, and the Musqueam Cultural Centre.

 The Body Remembers When the World Broke Open

-Co-directed with Kathleen Hepburn, The Body Remembers When the World Broke Open centres on the interaction between Áila (Tailfeathers), a middle-class indigenous woman, and Rosie (Violet Nelson), a more impoverished First Nations woman who has just been a victim of domestic abuse, after they meet in the street.
+Co-directed with Kathleen Hepburn, The Body Remembers When the World Broke Open centres on the interaction between Áila (Tailfeathers), a middle-class Indigenous woman, and Rosie (Violet Nelson), a more impoverished First Nations woman who is a victim of domestic abuse, after they meet in the street.
 The majority of the film consists of one long, unbroken shot.

-The film premiered at the 2019 Berlin Film Festival in the Generation program, and had its Canadian premiere at the 2019 Toronto International Film Festival.
+The film premiered at the 2019 Berlin Film Festival in the Generation program and had its Canadian premiere at the 2019 Toronto International Film Festival.
 It was nominated for six Canadian Screen Awards, including Best Motion Picture, and won three.

-For directing The Body Remembers When the World Broke Open, Tailfeathers shared the Canadian Screen Award for Best Director with Hepburn.
-That film also won the Toronto Film Critics Association's $100,000 Rogers Best Canadian Film Award.
+Tailfeathers shared the Canadian Screen Award for Best Director with Hepburn.
+The film also won the Toronto Film Critics Association's $100,000 Rogers Best Canadian Film Award.